 Sub-criteria Commentary Arrangements in place?
 Informed decision making Acting in the public interest, through demonstrating and applying the principles and values of sound governance Governance framework in place.
-Working towards the Police and Crime Plan in place.
-Police and Crime Panel in place.
-Joint Independent Audit Committee in place Understanding and using appropriate and reliable financial and performance information (including, where relevant, information from regulatory/monitoring bodies) to support informed decision making and performance management Performance monitored and reviewed, and regular reporting of financial and performance information.
+Police and Crime Plan in place.
+Joint Independent Audit Committee in place.
+Understanding and using appropriate and reliable financial and performance information (including, where relevant, information from regulatory/monitoring bodies) to support informed decision making and performance management Performance monitored and reviewed, and regular reporting of financial and performance information.
 Medium term planning (MTFP) undertaken and plans in place, and updated routinely.
-Reliable and timely financial reporting that supports the delivery of strategic priorities Yes
+Reliable and timely financial reporting that supports the delivery of strategic priorities Police and Crime Plan in place.
+Yes

-Performance is reported against the Police and Crime Commissioner's (PCC's) Police and Crime Plan which is in place.
+Performance monitored and reviewed, and regular reporting of financial and performance information.
 MTFP updated routinely, as above.
 Managing risks effectively and maintaining a sound system of internal control Risk register and risk management arrangements in place.
 Risks reported to Audit Committee and regular reporting by Internal Audit.
 Annual governance statement prepared, reviewed and approved.
 Sustainable resource deployment Planning finances effectively to support the sustainable delivery of strategic priorities and maintain statutory functions Financial and performance reports demonstrate a history of achieving financial targets.
 MTFP updated for latest funding settlement, and programme in place to make efficiencies in order to reinvest in services.
-Managing and utilising assets effectively to support the delivery of strategic priorities Asset replacement needs/programme informs the PCC's Capital Strategy.
+Managing and utilising assets effectively to support the delivery of strategic priorities Asset register in place.
+Capital strategy in place.
 Planning, organising and developing the workforce effectively to deliver strategic priorities HR policies and procedures in place and recruitment planning in place.
-Yes Working with partners and other third parties Working with third parties effectively to deliver strategic priorities and commissioning services effectively to support the delivery of strategic priorities Examples of partnership working in place to reduce costs and improve service delivery such as: Regional collaboration in Yorkshire and Humber, Project Evolve with Durham and Cleveland; Estates collaboration with North Yorkshire Fire and Rescue Service, and Selby District Council; and Back office services shared with the PCC, where appropriate.
+Yes Working with partners and other third parties Working with third parties effectively to deliver strategic priorities and commissioning services effectively to support the delivery of strategic priorities Examples of partnership working in place to reduce costs and improve service delivery such as: Regional collaboration in Yorkshire and Humber; Project Evolve with Durham and Cleveland; Joint appointment of Officers with other PCCs; Estates collaboration with North Yorkshire Fire and Rescue Service, and Selby District Council; and Back office services shared with the Chief Constable, where appropriate.
 Procuring supplies and services effectively to support the delivery of strategic priorities Written procurement procedures and policies in place.
 Yes